 Larry Wasser and 28 Years of Silence

 Larry Wasser is a polygrapher from Southfield, Michigan.
-At some point around Tim King’s murder on March 16, 1977, Wasser conducted a private polygraph examination.
+At some point before Tim King was murdered on March 16, 1977, Wasser conducted a private polygraph examination.
 During that examination, his subject — a man later identified as Christopher Busch — made statements connecting himself to the OCCK murders.
 Wasser knew.
 He sat on it.

 He sat on it through the murder of Tim King.
 Through the disbanding of the task force.
 Through the death of Christopher Busch.
 Through Barry King’s years of FOIA litigation.
 Through three lawsuits the King family lost.
 Through the death of Barry King himself in 2020.